Arcelow/IT-Server/README.md

 # IT Minecraft Server
-Here so we can play it at home
+Here so we can play it at home (yippee!)